The Simplicity of the Bach System

 Remedies and lettuces

 Anyone can make their own remedies, which is why the instructions for making them were never patented, but instead published, first in the earlier editions of The Twelve Healers & Other Remedies and latterly in Nora and Victor’s book The Bach Remedies, Illustrations and Preparations.

 For obvious reasons, most people find it easier and more convenient to use remedies prepared for them by someone else.
-To meet this need Dr. Bach and later Nora and Victor prepared their own stock remedies for distribution to patients, and supplied mother tincture to a select few pharmacies in London with instructions that they dilute them into stock bottles and distribute them through their shops.
+To meet this need Dr. Bach and later Nora and Victor prepared stock remedies for distribution, and supplied mother tincture to three pharmacies in London with instructions so that they could dilute them into stock bottles and distribute them through their shops.

 As Dr. Bach explained to Nora Weeks:

 “I want to make it as simple as this: I am hungry, I will go and pull a lettuce from the garden for my tea; I am frightened and ill, I will take a dose of Mimulus.”